2i2c-org/infrastructure/docs/index.md

 2. **Backup the home directory contents**.
 Especially if we think that users will want this information in the future (or if we plan to re-deploy a hub elsewhere).
 3. **Delete the Helm namespace**.
 Run `helm -n <hub-name> delete <hub-name>`.
 4. **Delete our Authentication entry**.
 If the hub hasn't been recreated anywhere, remove the entry from `auth0.com`

+## Access the Hub Grafana Dashboards

+Each 2i2c Hub is set up with [a Prometheus server](https://prometheus.io/) to generate metrics and information about activity on the hub, and each cluster of hubs has a [Grafana deployment](https://grafana.com/) to ingest and visualize this data.

+The Grafana for each cluster can be accessed at `grafana.<cluster-name>.2i2c.cloud`.
+For example, the pilot hubs are accessible at `grafana.pilot.2i2c.cloud`.
+You'll need a username and password to access each one.
+Ask one of the 2i2c team members for access.